 - Points convert at 3:1 into Avios or other airline miles

-- 15 elite night credits per year which gets Marriott Bonvoy Silver Elite status
+- 15 elite night credits per year to help you towards higher status

 - Free night, up to 25,000 points, when you spend £25,000 per year.

 - Upgrade to Gold Elite status when you spend £15,000 in a card year

 Representative 41.6% APR variable based on an assumed £1,200 credit limit and £75 annual fee.
 Interest rate on purchases 24.5% APR variable.

 You will receive 20,000 points as a sign-up bonus on the Marriott Bonvoy American Express card if you spend £3,000 within 90 days of signing up.

 To qualify for the bonus, you must NOT, currently or in the previous 24 months, have held any other personal American Express card.

 You are OK if you had a supplementary card on someone else’s American Express account.